arcus/education_modules/bash_scripts/bash_scripts.md

 **Download the files.**

 We will be using a directory called `learning_bash` that is publicly available on GitHub.
-If you have already downloaded this directory for use in another bash module, you do not need to download a fresh copy.
+If you have already downloaded this directory for use in another Bash module, you do not need to download a fresh copy.

 Navigate in your browser to the [`learning_bash` directory](https://github.com/arcus/learning_bash) on GitHub.
 Once you follow the link: